 We aim to arrive in Paris between 3 - 4 p.m. so you can have access to your hotel rooms.
 The Allies, preceded by Free French troops, symbolically reclaimed the French capital from the Nazis in August 1944.
 As did the American troops on leave, you have a free evening to explore the city on your own.
 The evening is free.

 Checkout from the Paris hotel.
-Transfer to Charles de Gaulle airport (CDG).
+One morning transfer to Charles de Gaulle airport (CDG).